-Research and development tax incentive (Refer to note 3 critical accounting estimates)
+Research and Development Tax Incentive (Refer to note 3 critical accounting estimates and judgements, note 6 expenses and note 9 current assets - trade and other receivables)

-Starpharma's research and development (R&D) activities are eligible for a refundable tax offset under an Australian Government tax incentive.
+The Group's research and development (R&D) activities are eligible for a refundable tax offset under an Australian Government Tax Incentive.
 The Group has assessed these activities and related expenditure to determine their eligibility under the incentive scheme.
-The R&D tax incentive receivable recorded as at 30 June 2018 was \$3.85 million.